When you want to get more comprehensive responses to a survey – answers beyond just yes or no – you’ll want to consider open-ended questions.

 - How can we improve our product?

-You could even supplement closed-ended questions with an open-ended question to get more detail, e.g. “How often do you use our product?” — with options such as “Frequently”, “Sometimes”, “Never” — and if a respondent answers “Never”, you could follow with: “If you have never used our product, why not?”.
+You could even supplement closed-ended questions with an open-ended question to get more detail, e.g. “How often do you use our product?” — with a multiple choice, single word answers approach.
+These might be simple answers such as “Frequently”, “Sometimes”, “Never” — and if a respondent answers “Never”, you could follow with: “If you have never used our product, why not?”.
 This is a really easy way to understand why potential customers don’t use your product.

 It doesn’t need to be complicated, it can be as simple as what you see below.
 The survey doesn’t need to speak for itself, let your survey respondents say everything.